A step-by-step guide of what your treatment will entail

 Aside from learning techniques that can be used anywhere and at any time, patients find benefits in other ways too.
 For example, many patients find themselves with less anxiety, stress, and pain.
-Many individuals have an improved mood after a session too.
-For older patients who use music therapy to help aid in memory or speech loss dementias, patients may be able to recall long lost memories or recite phrases.
+Many individuals have an improved mood after a session, too.
+For older patients who use music therapy to help aid in memory or speech loss, patients may be able to recall long lost memories or recite phrases.

-The last question music therapy patients often ask is how long will this treatment be used for.
-This question, like the others, depends on a patient’s age and condition.
-Music therapy treatment may be used on a routine basis or may be used just when needed.
+The last question music therapy patients often ask is how long the treatment be used for.
+This question, like the others, depends on a patient’s condition.
+Music therapy treatment may be used on a routine basis or may be used when needed.

 For younger patients, music therapy may be used routinely until no more advancements are seen.
 Older individuals who are struggling to enjoy life may use music therapy until they pass.
 Since this is offered to individuals of any age and treatment is easily accessible, the duration of a patient’s use of music therapy is entirely up to them.